Akash52/Akash52/README.md

 	  <summary> Quotes 😃 </summary>

 	“Speak in such a way that others love to listen to you.
 Listen in such a way that others love to speak to you.”

+	“Always do your best.
+What you plant now, you will harvest later.”

 </details>